Nurse Practitioner

 Hey I’m currently on the Depo Provera shot and I recently took a feud test at my job and tested positive for benzo.
 Is there a possibility that the benzo comes from my birth control.
 I’m not on any type of medication or anything else.

-Asked by Brittany almost 6 years ago
+Asked by Brittany over 6 years ago

 I have a stubborn case of and itchy dots on my legs and bottom the Nurse practitioner prescribed me a steroid cream (triamcinolone acetonide cream .5%) I am concerned about using this as I have heard of problems with males using steriods.

-Asked by Larry about 7 years ago
+Asked by Larry over 7 years ago

 I am a psychology student interested in mental health and I recently stumbled across the job title "psychiatric nurse practitioner".
 The problem is, I already have an associates degree in psych.
 Do I have to start over to get my bachelors in nursing?

-Asked by Nadia about 5 years ago
+Asked by Nadia over 5 years ago

 Have you ever worked with a doctor or doctors who, no matter how fancy their diplomas, you felt were just flat-out dumb?